 In Nassau County, college classes currently are held at Fernandina Beach High School, as development of a permanent FCCJ center continues.
-This Center will be a scenic setting for classes, outdoor recreational activities and a regional conference center.
-It is anticipated that the first phase of the Nassau County College Center, located near Yulee, will be completed by the Fall of 1991.
+The new facility, to be located near Yulee, will be a scenic setting for classes, outdoor recreational activities and a regional conference center.
 The College's Fernandina Beach office on Centre Street provides residents a convenient location for placement testing, advising and on-site registration.